jonelrelucio/ing-sw-2023-relucio-samr-sas-petruzzelli/src/main/java/model/README.md

 ### Item Tile

-- Add attribute for the 3 different types of images of each ItemTileType
+- Add attribute for the 3 different types of images of each ItemTileType: DONE

 ### Personal Goal Cards
 - Test Personal Goal Cards